A

 slops 2. loose baggy garments. also overslops

 socks 8th century onwards.
-A short stocking worn with footless
+A short stocking worn with

-hose or under hose.
+footless hose or under hose.

-steeple hennin tall, pointed, conical headdress popular in the 15th
+steeple hennin tall, pointed, conical headdress popular

 streapeles leggings worn from knee to ankle; breeches